Józef Boruwłaski: Early life

-Józef Boruwłaski was born near Halicz in Ukraine in November 1739.
-His parents seem to have been impoverished gentry, but it is impossible that Józef had any real claim to the title of 'Count' as there were no similar Polish aristocratic titles.
-This may relate to the practice of giving show dwarfs military titles, such as General Tom Thumb.
-Two of his five siblings were also short, but he did have a brother who grew to be 6 ft 4 in in height, and died in battle as a soldier.
-Given the proportions of his body, and the fact that in adulthood he was sometimes mistaken for a small child, it is likely that Józef was a pituitary dwarf, not a dwarf of the achondroplasic variety.
-Ms. Jan Tarnowski, the Starostin of Kahorlik took a shine to the short boy and adopted him.
-After her marriage her acquaintance the Countess Humiecka took charge of Boruwłaski and took him to her estate at Rychty in Podolia.
-The Countess was able to persuade the Starostin to give up her little companion by reminding the Starostin of the old superstition that a woman who sees a dwarf during pregnancy may give birth to a dwarf.
+Józef Boruwłaski was born in November 1739, near Halych in what was then the Kingdom of Poland, but which is now in modern day Ukraine.
+His parents seem to have been impoverished gentry.
+Boruwłaski's parents have been described as "middle sized", and Boruwłaski became known for his restricted growth.
+By the age of 3, he measured around one foot in height and barely reached three feet tall as an adult.
+Two of his five siblings were also short, but he did have a brother who grew to be 6 ft 4 in in height who later died in battle as a soldier.

+Boruwłaski's father died when he was 9, leaving his mother to care for the six children.
+Unable to afford to support them all, she allowed the shorter ones to be adopted into noble households.
+Boruwłaski first adopted by Madame Jaorlicka, the widow of the Starostin of Kahorlik, who supported his education.
+Following her marriage to Count de Tarnon, Boruwłaski was taken in by an acquaintance, Madame Humieck.
+It is speculated that the Jaorlicka may have believed the old superstition that a woman who sees a dwarf during pregnancy may give birth to a dwarf.

 European tour

-When Boruwłaski was fifteen and 64 cm (25 inches) tall, the countess took him to Vienna, where he was presented to Empress Maria Theresa, a lady Józef described as the 'Queen of Hungary' in his autobiography.
+When Boruwłaski was fifteen and 64 cm (25 inches) tall, the countess took him to Vienna, where he was presented to Empress Maria Theresa, a lady Boruwłaski later described as the 'Queen of Hungary'.
 Well-mannered Boruwłaski apparently impressed one of the empress's children so much that she gave him a diamond ring.
 The story that this child was the young Marie Antoinette (then called Maria Antonia) does not fit the dates - Boruwłaski may have become confused because all the daughters of the empress had the first name 'Maria'.

+In 1788, while living in England, Boruwłaski published the first edition of his autobiography.

 Later the countess took him to Lunéville to see the ex-king of Poland, Stanisław Leszczyński.
 There he aroused the jealousy of Nicolas Ferry, the court dwarf of the Leszczyński household, who was nicknamed Bébé.
 On one occasion Ferry attacked Boruwłaski and tried to throw him into the fire; Leszczyński separated them and had Ferry whipped.

 Next, in 1760, the countess took Boruwłaski to Paris, where he frequented the court in various masked balls and pageants.
 He also developed a habit of drinking nothing but water, apparently keeping himself fit in this way.
 He was reported to have reached 71 cm (28 inches) in height at 22 years of age.

 The next stop was The Hague where he reportedly impressed the court ladies.
 On their road to Warsaw through Germany, Boruwłaski became enamored of an actress in a company of French comedians.
 His feelings were not reciprocated.